Pennsylvania Route 144: Potter County

 PA 144 heads into Stewardson Township in Potter County and becomes an unnamed road, heading through the Susquehannock State Forest to the west of Kettle Creek.
 The road turns to the east and passes through the community of Cross Fork as Chestnut Street.
 The route curves back to the northeast and becomes Ole Bull Road, continuing through more of the Susquehannock State Forest parallel to the creek.
 PA 144 crosses to the east side of Kettle Creek and leaves the state forest boundary for a short distance before crossing back into it.
 The road continues through the state forest land and passes to the east of Ole Bull State Park.
 The route heads to the north and crosses Kettle Creek before coming to an intersection with PA 44 in the community of Oleona.
 At this point, PA 44 and PA 144 head north concurrent on Pine Hill Road, passing through more of the Susquehannock State Forest and entering Abbott Township.
 The road runs through forests to the east of Little Kettle Creek.
 Farther north, PA 44/PA 144 leaves the state forest and continues through more wooded areas to the community of Carter Camp, where PA 144 splits from PA 44 by heading east onto Germania Road.

 Upon splitting from PA 44, PA 144 heads east briefly before turning northeast and running through forested areas with some fields.
 The road winds northeast before it turns east and runs through farmland.
 The route heads into the community of Germania, where it passes homes and turns to the north.
 PA 144 runs through a mix of farms and woods and crosses into West Branch Township, curving to the northeast.
 The road heads into forested areas and turns to the north, running to the west of South Branch Pine Creek.
 Farther north, the route enters the borough of Galeton and becomes 5th Street, passing homes.
-PA 144 jogs east and becomes Bridge Street, heading north across Pine Creek and passing businesses in the center of Galeton before coming to its northern terminus at an intersection with US 6.
+PA 144 briefly jogs east at Germania Street and becomes Bridge Street, heading north across Pine Creek and passing businesses in the center of Galeton before coming to its northern terminus at an intersection with US 6.